 Nearly everyone knows a little something about astrology — even if it’s only where to find the daily horoscope section in the local newspaper.
 Whether you truly believe the stars control your destiny, think it’s all bunk, or just like to have fun with it, the 12 signs of the zodiac are part of our cultural heritage.
 Over the next year, the Farmers’ Almanac will introduce you to the facts and mythology behind each constellation in the traditional Western zodiac.

-This month, Aries.
+Astrologically, the Sun resides in the house of Aries from March 21 to April 20 each year.
 The astrological symbol for Aries is ♈, and the constellation sits in the sky between Pisces and Taurus.
-Other nearby constellations include Perseus, Triangulum, and Cetus.
+Other nearby constellations include Perseus (The Slayer), Triangulum, and Cetus (The Sea Monster).

-Astrologically, the Sun resides in the house of Aries from March 21 to April 20 each year.
 People born during this period have Aries as their Sun sign.
 Proponents of astrological determinism believe that people born under the same Sun sign share certain character traits.
 Aries people are most often described as energetic, enthusiastic, independent, intelligent, confident, direct, dynamic, and driven.

 Jaime McLeod is a longtime journalist who has written for a wide variety of newspapers, magazines, and websites, including MTV.com.
 She enjoys the outdoors, growing and eating organic food, and is interested in all aspects of natural wellness.